roscoe81/ev-charger-monitor/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgements
-The project has used some of the charger interworking functionality in https://github.com/cvvmedia/symcon.cvvmedia.ablchargepoint.
-That functionality, combined with my additional protocol analyis is [here](https://github.com/roscoe81/ev-charger-monitor/blob/main/Documentation/Charger%20Protocol.pdf).
+The project has been developed by exploring some of the charger interworking functionality documented in https://github.com/cvvmedia/symcon.cvvmedia.ablchargepoint.
+The outcome, combined with my additional protocol analyis is [here](https://github.com/roscoe81/ev-charger-monitor/blob/main/Documentation/Charger%20Protocol.pdf).